SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 In the intro portion of the workshop you will learn:

-* How to download code
+* About downloading code
-* How to compile code
+* About compiling code
-* How to install a package
+* How to build a package from source code
   - configure
   - build
   - install
-* How to writing modules
+* How to write modules
   - simple, elaborate and complex examples (`tcl` aka _tickle_)
   - `.version` file
 * What are `yum`, `rpm`, `get-apt`, etc